ceoptimize/GenAI-Crowdsourced-Exercise-Library/README.md

 To populate the NoSQL and Postgres databases with fitness-related data:

 1. Ensure your MongoDB and PostgreSQL services are running, as well as an OpenAI key.
+Ensure you have databases and collections set up as specified in the config_template.json file

 2. Execute the main script in youtubeapis folder to start the data collection and structuring process:

 ```bash